alexferl/dsp/README.md

 # dsp

-dsp is a digital signal processing package for the [V programming language](https://vlang.io).
+dsp is a digital signal processing module for the [V programming language](https://vlang.io).

 ## Modules
 * [utils](utils) - utilities and data structures